Updated: December 2017

 He now begins each day by telling himself that he won’t drink that night or that he will only have one or two to self moderate.
 He ultimately fails and by the end of the day, he just drinks to ‘help’ him sleep and to relax.
 He ignores or forgets the things he tells himself.
 Thinking about drinking takes over as the day progresses.
 Tom slowly realises he’s addicted to alcohol and doesn’t know how to wind back the habit without some help.
 He relies on it.
 He feels uneasy about getting or asking for support, but he knows deep down it’s the right move to get his life back on track.

-If you feel as if you’re addicted to a substance and its yielding negative outcome after negative outcome, it may be time to seek assistance.
+If you feel as if you’re addicted to a substance and its yielding negative outcomes in your life, it may be time to seek assistance.
 Life can be destroyed by addiction pretty quickly.
-If so, your first point of support should be your GP and or your specialist.
+If so, your first point of support should be your GP and/or your specialist.
 If you feel rehab is the right move and would like to know more, you’re more than welcome to call the team here at Refocus.
 No one is going to pressure you on the call.
 We will simply offer information to you or your loved one in order to make a decision.
 Life can be turned around pretty quickly with the right support, education and treatment.
-There is no point in waiting until the time is right.
-There is no perfect time.
-Please call (03) 9537 0880 if you’re interested in getting some info.